Kokonico/ObjLog/docs/API/LogNode.md

       - **Default**: `None`
       - **Description**: Retrieve only the messages that passed in.
       - **Example**: `Error, Warn, ImportError`
       - **Note**: If `None`, all messages will be returned.
 If more than one argument is passed, if a message matches at least one of the arguments, it will be returned.
-Also if you use get() to get a python exception, you will receive a PythonExceptionMessage object, to access the exception, use the `exception` attribute like this: `get(ImportError)[0].exception`.
+Also, if you use get() to get a python exception, you will receive a PythonExceptionMessage object, to access the exception, use the `exception` attribute like this: `get(ImportError)[0].exception`.

 ### `combine`
   - **Description**: Combines two or more log nodes into one.